Philip T Krein

 - Research Professor and Professor Emeritus, University of Illinois, Urbana, Nov.
 2015 to present.

 Prof. Krein initiated a complete curriculum in modern power electronics, and has taught project courses such as hybrid and electric vehicles, design of efficient motors for appliances, and others.
-He designed and developed laboratory facilities and courses used in these subject areas and had heavy involvement in the design and implementation of energy features in the new ECE Building.
+He designed and developed laboratory facilities and courses used in these subject areas and had heavy involvement in the design and implementation of energy features in the ECE Building.
 Energy is one of the most important interdisciplinary topics, and power electronics is the modern actuation method for all advanced energy systems.

 Post-Doctoral Research Opportunities